jrusz/privategpt-container/Readme.md

 ## Usage

-You have to build the container first, it's about 6.37 GB when finished.
+You have to build the container first, it's about 6.36 GB when finished.
 This is going to take a while depending on your system and internet connection.

 ```
-podman build -t . $NAME
+podman build -t . $IMAGE_NAME
 ```

 In order to pass the NVIDIA GPU to the container it's most convenient to use